nurmuh-alhakim18/deploy-php/README.md

     ```
 11. Migrate table from laravel to mariadb
     ```bash
-    php artisan migrate
+    php artisan migrate --seed
     ```
-12. Move directory
+12. Link storage directory
     ```bash
+    php artisan storage:link
+    ```
+13. Move directory
+    ```bash
     cd /etc/nginx/sites-available/
     ```
-13. Run `sudo vim default` and press `gg` to move to the first line, then type `dG` to clear all text.
+14. Run `sudo vim default` and press `gg` to move to the first line, then type `dG` to clear all text.
 After that press `i` to input this configuration
     ```bash
     server {
       listen 80;